 Where my money lives

-I’ve had my Co-operative Bank business account for years, but as they’ve gone all unethical now, plus inefficient, I’ll be moving it to the least worst option I can find.
+I’ve had my Co-operative Bank business account for years, but as they’ve gone all unethical now, plus inefficient, I’ll be moving it to Monzo as soon as they open up business accounts.

 I don’t fly for work.
 I believe flying is one of the most detrimental activities for the environment, so I try not to do it.
-I turn opportunities that require flying into train journeys or Skype calls, or turn them down.
+I turn opportunities that require flying into train journeys or Zoom calls or turn them down.
 I do fly for personal travel, but limit this to one holiday a year at the most, and offset this.

 I travel to work by bike, or bus.
 I use the city car club to travel out to the wilds of Sussex for work.